kij-exe/ArcRelay/README.md

 - Proxy: `GET/POST /config` require bearer only (no `X-Admin-Token`).
 - Frontend’s AuthGuard checks local JWT and redirects to `/login` if missing.

-## Known limitations / notes

-- Avalanche Fuji USDC.e does not support EIP‑3009; settlement via EIP‑3009 will fail signature verification.
-Use Gateway transfer path for Fuji or switch to Base/Ethereum/Arc for EIP‑3009 tests.
-- `/transactions` or `/dashboard/stats` endpoints are optional.
-The dashboard derives stats from `/wallets` and proxy `/config` when these are missing.
-- Ensure base URLs (frontend → backend/proxy) do not contain double slashes.
-The app normalizes URLs, but environment misconfigurations can still cause 404s.

 ## Troubleshooting

 - 404 on `/auth/*` / double slashes: set `NEXT_PUBLIC_BACKEND_URL` to the `/api` root without trailing slash.